Welcome to all Thinkfinity Community Group Owners!

 Hello to Everyone,

-I am Cheryl Sheridan and I am the owner of the Knox County Schools/Tennessee group page.
+I am Cheryl Sheridan and I am the owner of the The specified item was not found. group page.
 I am a technology trainer for Knox County Schools.
 Jill Lane and I do all the Thinkfinity training here in Knox County.
 I love training it and seeing teachers grab on and go.
 My problem is I do not have the time to keep the page up as I should and I forget to have people join the group page.
 I am looking forward to reading what you all have to say about how to manage the page better.

 My name is Lauren McCarthy and I'm the Communications Manager at LIFT (Literacy Instruction for Texas).
 We are a nonprofit located in Dallas, Texas, and our mission is to raise the adult literacy rate in Texas.
 We teach people to read through adult literacy, GED preparation, English as a Second Language and family literacy programs.
 We serve thousands each year through the dedication of over 300 volunteer teachers.
 The need for adult basic education in Dallas-Ft.
 Worth is immense - 21% of Dallas County adults are illiterate.
 Most of our adult learners have undiagnosed learning differences, and some are recovering from a stroke or other illness.
 It does not matter why they cannot read, is is our job to teach them to read, write, speak and understand the English language.